MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

  The application-defined context Identifier.

 ### Remarks
- [OnStatusCallback](#cinternetsession__onstatuscallback) uses the context ID returned by **GetContext** to report the status of a particular application.
+ [OnStatusCallback](#onstatuscallback) uses the context ID returned by **GetContext** to report the status of a particular application.
 For example, when a user activates an Internet request that involves returning status information, the status callback uses the context ID to report status on that particular request.
 If the user activates two separate Internet requests that both involve returning status information, `OnStatusCallback` uses the context identifiers to return status about their corresponding requests.
 Consequently, the context identifier is used for all status callback operations, and it is associated with the session until the session is ended.

  For more information about asynchronous operations, see the article [Internet First Steps: WinInet](../../mfc/wininet-basics.md).

-##  <a name="cinternetsession__getcookie"></a>  CInternetSession::GetCookie
+##  <a name="getcookie"></a>  CInternetSession::GetCookie
  This member function implements the behavior of the Win32 function [InternetGetCookie](http://msdn.microsoft.com/library/windows/desktop/aa384710), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].

 ```